emcrisostomo/latency-simulation/blog-post.md

 Not:

-> "Let's stay under 20% CPU.”
+> "Let's stay under 20% CPU."

 But:

 > "At 75% utilization, expected queueing delay is 3× service time.
-Is that acceptable?”
+Is that acceptable?"

 That is engineering.